cuiyongbo/hello-world/my_wiki/computer_glossary/algorithms/heap_sort_alg.rst

 The heapsort algorithm involves preparing the list by first turning it into a max heap.
 The algorithm then repeatedly swaps the first value of the list with the last value, decreasing the range of values considered in the heap operation by one, and sifting the new first value into its position in the heap.
-This repeats until the range of considered values is one value in length.
+This repeats until the range descrease to one.

 The steps are:

    #.
-Call the *buildMaxHeap()* function on the list, also refered as *heapify().*
+Call the *buildMaxHeap()* function on the list.
    #.
 Swap the first element of the list with the final element.
 Decrease the considered range of the list by one.
    #.
 Call the *siftDown()* function on the list to sift the new first element to its appropriate index in the heap.
    #.
-Go to step *(2)* unless the considered range of the list is one element.
+Go to step 2 unless the considered range of the list is one element.

 The *buildMaxHeap()* operation is run once, and is *O(n)* in performance.
 The *siftDown()* function is **O(log n),** and is called *n* times.
 Therefore, the performance of this algorithm is :math:`O(n + n \log n) = O(n \log n).`

 The following is a simple way to implement the algorithm in pseudocode.
 Arrays are zero-based.
-Movement 'down' means from the root towards the leaves, or from lower indices to higher.
+Movement 'down' means from the root towards the leaves.
-Note that during the sort, the largest element is at the root of the heap at ``a[0],`` while at the end of the sort, the largest element is in ``a[end].``

 .. code-block:: none
    :caption: pseudocode